wp-plugins/nextgen-facebook/readme.txt

 Once activated, you don't have to configure any settings for NextGEN Facebook OG to automatically start adding Open Graph meta tags to your pages.

-Some plugin options are available under the "Settings -&gt; NextGEN Facebook" admin menu, to select a default image, include social buttons at the end of posts and pages, change the shared thumbnail image size, etc.
+Some plugin options are available under the <em>Settings -&gt; NextGEN Facebook</em> admin menu to select a default image, include social buttons in your content, change the shared thumbnail image size, etc.

 == Frequently Asked Questions ==